nilsmango/nilsmango.ch/content/about/index.md

 <figcaption>Nils Mango in 2013.</figcaption>
 </figure>

 **2014** Had enough of Basel, went almost homeless, and eventually moved to Flüh.
 Made a lot of music, started a new band <a href="https://vogesentapesessionscollective.bandcamp.com" target="_blank" rel="noopener">Vogesen Tape Sessions Collective</a>, recorded live sets Part I + II, continued to try to learn to program with processing and went surfing in France and Portugal.
+Met my significant other.
+Not a bad year.

 **2015** Moved back to civilization (Blätzbums).
 Went to Tenerife for the first time.
 Worked on growing Molecule Store.
 Music: <a href="https://nilsmango.bandcamp.com/album/not-an-album-15" target="_blank">Not An Album 15</a>